Sparta Bertrange

-Basket-Ball Club Sparta Bertrange, also known as simply Sparta, is a Luxembourgian professional basketball team from Bertrange.
+Basket-Ball Club Sparta Bertrange, also known as simply Sparta, is a Luxembourgish professional basketball team from Bertrange.
 The club plays in the Total League, the highest level of the national championship.

 The last few years Sparta is known for its good youth Teams as they have won several Championships.
 The basketball education for youth is at a very high-level compared to the rest of Luxembourg.

 History

 Sparta was founded in 1935 and is one of the clubs with the most titles in the high level domestic league.
 The colors of the club are red and white.
-The en "Atert" has a capacity of 2,000 seats.
+The arena "Atert" has a capacity of 2,000 seats.